 The population of Glen Innes is more than 6000 people, their median age is 46 years.
 Aboriginal and Torres Strait Islander people make up 7% of the population.

-Glen Innes is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.
+Glen Innes is located within the Hunter New England and Central Coast Primary Health Network, this fact sheet provides an overview of community health for the region.

 Glen Innes Hospital is a 32-bed public hospital it has an emergency department, paediatric, obstetrics, palliative care, community nursing, and child and family health services.
 Co-located with the hospital is a community health centre.